 Mistake #3: Needless, Large Purchases

 Are you pining for a luxurious all-inclusive vacation or a brand-new sports car?
 Is it worth going into debt for these amazing purchases?
 The answer is a resounding no. While it may bring temporary joy and glitter into your life, these large purchases will likely compromise your long-term financial situation.
-If you can avoid them, it will be best for your wallet and for your financial future.
+If you can avoid them, it will be best for your wallet and your financial future.
 It is important to keep short-term gratification at bay as your future prospects will otherwise suffer.

 Mistake #4: Accruing Unproductive Debt

 It’s important to know the difference between productive and unproductive debt.
-Productive debt can include a mortgage loan, giving you the benefit of home ownership.
+Productive debt can include a mortgage loan, giving you the benefit of homeownership.
 Meanwhile, unproductive debt is a constant drain on your finances that provides you with no assets or tangible benefits other than, possibly, false bragging rights.

 Mistake #5: Not Saving for Retirement